kyrokohan/go-with-kyro/README.md

 # Go With Kyro – Hands-On Guide

 Welcome!
-This repository is a collection of practical, bite-sized Go mini-projects organized by difficulty.
+This repository is a collection of practical, progressively challenging Go projects organized by difficulty.
 Each project focuses on a specific concept so you can learn by building.

 ## Repository structure

 - **Difficulty folders**: `fundamentals`, `intermediate`, `advanced`, `expert`
 - **Project naming**: `##-project-name` (e.g. `01-hello-cli`)
-- **Branches**
+- **Companion repositories**
-  - `main` – starter files & exercise descriptions only
+  - [`go-with-kyro`](https://github.com/kyrokohan/go-with-kyro) – _this repository_ with project descriptions only
-  - `solutions` – reference implementations for every project, each containing two solution modules:
+  - [`go-with-kyro-solutions`](https://github.com/kyrokohan/go-with-kyro-solutions) – reference implementations for every project, each containing two solution modules:
     - `goal/` – completes the required goals only
     - `stretch/` – completes both the required and the stretch goals

 ## How to use this guide

-1. Clone the repo (or fork it) and stay on the `main` branch.
+1. Clone **both** repositories (or fork them) and keep them side-by-side on your machine.
-2. Pick a project from the catalog below.
+2. Inside `go-with-kyro`, pick a project from the catalog below.
 3. Open its `README.md`, read the requirements, and build your solution.
-4. When you are happy with your work, compare it with the official answer by switching to the `solutions` branch.
+4. When you are happy with your work, open the corresponding folder in [`go-with-kyro-solutions`](https://github.com/kyrokohan/go-with-kyro-solutions) to compare with the official answer (start with `goal/`, then peek at `stretch/` when you are ready).

 > ⚡️ Tip: Tackle the projects in order.
 They gently ramp up in difficulty.